flamaral256/demo-log4j2/README.md

 It is the logging system used by Log4j2 for reporting the status of its internals.
 Basically, we set the log level status to see the bootstrap of log4j2.
-Its configuration file is log4j2.StatusLogger.properties to be more explicit.
+Its configuration file is `log4j2.StatusLogger.properties`.

 ### Group 2: Framework system properties

 It is the global properties that log4j2 exposes for its general working.
 Basically, we force the configuration file to be in properties' format and set the root log level.
 Also, we can change the file location URI to externalize the configuration in the environment.
-Its configuration file is log4j2.system.properties to be more explicit.
+Its configuration file is `log4j2.system.properties`.

 ### Group 3: User logging definitions properties

-For the user perspective it is the only file needed, where we set the appender, loggers and layouts.
+For the user perspective it is the only file needed, where we set the appenders, loggers and layouts.
-Its configuration file is log4j2.properties to be more explicit.
+Its configuration file is `log4j2.properties`.